benbarth/hacktoberfest-swag/README.md

 * Aim to submit four high-quality pull/merge requests between October 1 and October 31, with project maintainers accepting your pull/merge requests for them to count toward your total
 * You’ll unlock a digital badge when you register for Hacktoberfest, and level it up with each of your four pull/merge requests accepted during Hacktoberfest

-## Additional Swag Opportunities
+## Opportunities for Swag

-In all of the Hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
+In all of the Hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with swag!
 That's why we're here!

 ### The purpose of this list is to incentivize meaningful contributions.
-If you intend to make low-value changes -- just for swag. *Don't.*
+If you intend to make low-value changes -- just for swag. *DON'T.*

 QUANTITY IS FUN, QUALITY IS KEY